 What is the Water-to-Go Bottle?

-This water bottle has an in-built filter, which filters over 99.9% of microbiological contaminants and more.
+The water bottle has an in-built filter, which filters over 99.9% of microbiological contaminants and more.

-The idea is that instead of carrying lots of bottles of water in your backpack, you can simply can one and fill up from natural resources, filtering the water you need on the go.
+Instead of carrying lots of bottles of water in your backpack, you can simply can one and fill up from natural resources, filtering the water you need on the go.
 A perfect piece of hiking gear for someone who’s outdoors a lot, like me I guess!

 You then drink the water through the spout and the process of you sucking the water up through the spout filters it before you drink it.